 - Watch the meeting in speaker view.
 Another reason for virtual meeting fatigue is the work our brains do to process all of the faces and backgrounds in grid views that show multiple attendees.
 While speaker view can be a bit jarring when it jumps from one speaker to another, you’ll only have one person and background at a time to look at, which is easier on the eyes and brain.

 Perhaps most importantly, the final thing you can do to reduce virtual meeting fatigue is to spend less time looking at your screen.
 Whether this means switching to audio calls and chats when possible or scheduling virtual-meeting-free hours and days into your calendar, do what you can to turn down unnecessary video calls.

 Additionally, take time every day to get up from your desk and walk around as you would in an on-premise workplace.
 Virtual meeting fatigue isn’t just about screen time—being sedentary for long stretches plays a role, as well.
 Try to work exercise into your day and take breaks to stretch, snack, and tend to personal needs.

 Transform Your Web Conferencing To Prevent Fatigue

-After a year or more of web conferencing, we’re all a little tired of screen time.
+After a pandemic full of extra web conferencing, we’re all a little tired of screen time.
 With a little boundary-setting, however, it is possible to reclaim your energy.
 Keep meetings short, and trade video meetings for phone calls or chats whenever possible.
 Practice using features like screen sharing and speaker view instead of grid view, making sure all attendees are on the same page.

 Finally, don’t hesitate to turn off your camera if you need to.
 Virtual meetings have become a fixture of our professional and personal lives for at least a little while longer.
 The best thing we can do for ourselves and our energy levels is be realistic about how much time we can reasonably spend on-screen.